WHAT IS GRASS FED WHEY PROTEIN?

 The optimal pH created by a grass-based diet along with the good bacteria in the gut of the cow creates a potent healthy fatty acid called conjugated linoleic acid, or CLA.
 CLA is impossible to produce within the human body, meaning that it has to be consumed entirely from outside sources.
 The best possible sources for CLA are beef, dairy, and whey protein from grass fed cows.
 This ability to create CLA and other important healthy fats is diminished in cows that are fed a grain-based diet.

 CLA has been shown to have many potential benefits, including several for athletes and people wanting to reduce their body fat.
 CLA can enhance muscle growth and metabolism while positively impacting your body composition by helping to burn fat while preserving muscle.
-Cow's meat and dairy have the most concentrated source of dietary CLA.
-Other potential benefits of increasing CLA include boosting the immune system, elevating anti-cancer compounds, lowering risk for cardiovascular disease and high blood pressure.
+Cow's meat and dairy have the most concentrated source of dietary CLA.*

 In addition to the better fatty-acid profile, grass fed cattle produce meat and dairy with other nutritional benefits including higher antioxidant content, increased levels of precursors for vitamins A and E, as well as glutathione.
 Grain-fed cows also have less vitamin E present in their meat and dairy products than grass fed cows.*